xyproto/algernon/README.md

 Features and limitations
 ------------------------

+* Supports HTTP.
 * Supports HTTP/2, with or without HTTPS.
-Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.
 * Works on Linux, OS X and 64-bit Windows.
 * Algernon is compiled to native.
 It's reasonably fast.